Downloading and Installing DXLab Applications

 If you installed a DXLab application at some time in the past but haven't been installing its upgrades, you can obtain all subsequent defect repairs and enhancements by upgrading to the latest release, as described above.

-Full releases and development releases
+Full releases and incremental releases

-Availability announcements
+Availability announcements and Release Notes

-New releases of DXLab applications are announced on the DXLab email reflector, an open forum that you are encouraged to join.
+New releases of DXLab applications are also announced on the DXLab Reflector, an open forum that you are encouraged to join.
 This reflector plays a major role in driving the development of DXLab -- suggestions are refined, alternatives are considered, and releases are critiqued; the result is a powerful flow of ideas whose implementation benefits all participants.
 At your option, messages posted to the reflector can be delivered via email -- either individually, or in a daily digest.

-See http://www.dxlabsuite.com/dxlabwiki/InstallingDXLabApplications for step-by-step guides to installing and upgrading DXLab applications.
+See https://www.dxlabsuite.com/dxlabwiki/InstallingDXLabApplications for step-by-step guides to installing and upgrading DXLab applications.

 Documentation